-Risk Factors for Cerebral Palsy and Developmental Problems Related to Prematurity
+Risk Factors and Variability of Cerebral Palsy Related to Prematurity

 Sometimes, the only sign of PVL is not a cyst, but a transitory "flare" or "echodensity" that may be visible briefly on ultrasound before it disappears.
 Unless scans are being constantly performed (unfortunately this is not practical) these "flares" may never even be noticed.
 According to pediatric neurologist Mark Sher "there is probably much more in the way of mild to moderate non-cystic PVL out there that is causing the more pervasive problems with learning and motor control than we think...[we] just don't know how to screen for it."
 (3)